Sensor Beacon Application

 • Advertisement Structure: Standard Bluetooth beacon format with manufacturer data

-• Mobile Apps: Works with any BLE scanner or beacon monitoring application
+• Passive Observers: Compatible with any BLE scanner or beacon monitoring application (Atmosic DevTools, etc.) — no connection required to receive sensor data

 Dependencies